 .gitattributes Config and grab the code.
 However, I do encourage reading the full post to understand how these things work under the hood—you’ll (hopefully) never have to Google line endings again!

 Table of Contents

-To really understand the problem of CRLF vs. LF line endings, we need to brush up on a bit of typesetting history.
+To really understand this problem of CRLF vs. LF line endings, we need to brush up on a bit of typesetting history.

 z to numbers, bridging the gap between human languages and the language of computers.

-Interestingly, the ASCII standard isn't just for visible characters like letters and numbers.
+Notably, the Unicode standard isn’t just for visible characters like letters and numbers.
 A certain subset are control characters, also known as non-printing characters.
-They aren't used to render visible characters; rather, they're used to perform unique actions, like deleting the previous character or inserting a newline.
+They aren’t used to render visible characters; rather, they’re used to perform unique actions, like deleting the previous character or inserting a newline.